-Compete 360 is a 501(c)3 organization founded by Garry Maddox, a businessman and former Gold Glove centerfielder for the Philadelphia Phillies.
+Compete 360 is a small and innovative non-profit organization founded by Garry Maddox, a businessman and former Gold Glove center fielder for the Philadelphia Phillies.
 Garry volunteers his time as president of Compete 360.

-Garry's commitment to giving back to the greater Philadelphia community began shortly after he was traded from the San Francisco Giants to the Phillies, when he responded to a request to visit a child in treatment at the Children's Seashore House (now part of The Children's Hospital of Philadelphia).
+Garry's commitment to giving back to the community began shortly after he was traded from the San Francisco Giants to the Phillies, when he responded to a request to visit a child at Children's Seashore House (now part of The Children's Hospital of Philadelphia).

-Supporting the education and development of urban youth became a priority for Garry, and shortly after purchasing an office furniture dealership in 1995, he turned his attention to developing an academic support and enrichment program for city youth.
-He launched his first program in 1997 under the auspices of an existing 501(c)3 organization and eventually founded his own non-profit organization in 2000.
+Supporting the education and development of urban youth became a priority for Garry after retiring from Major League Baseball.
+In 1995, he purchased an office furniture dealership and then turned his attention to developing an academic support and enrichment program for city youth.
+He launched his first program in 1997 under the auspices of an existing 501(c)3 organization and three years later established his own non-profit to carry out his philanthropic mission.

 Compete 360 advances that mission by helping teachers use design thinking to promote student engagement and develop students' critical thinking and creative problem-solving skills.